Thailand's booming autos exports help plug gaping tourism hole

 "Exports are now a main engine driving the economy," Thai Commerce Minister Jurin Laksanawisit told reporters this month.
 "We have to admit that our tourism still can't get going."

-Thailand is Asia’s fourth-largest autos assembly and export hub for some of the world’s largest carmakers such as Toyota and Honda.
-The industry accounts for about 10% of Thailand’s GDP and manufacturing jobs.
+Thailand is Asia's fourth-largest autos assembly and export hub for some of the world’s largest carmakers such as Toyota (7203.T) and Honda (7267.T).
+The industry accounts for about 10% of Thailand's GDP and manufacturing jobs.

 The sector has been able to shake off the disruptive impact of COVID-19 much faster than the tourism industry.

-Auto parts maker AAPICO Hitech, which has 4,500 workers, is running at full capacity 24 hours a day, company president Yeap Swee Chuan told Reuters, a stark contrast to last year’s factory slump when the pandemic hit.
+Auto parts maker AAPICO Hitech (AH.BK), which has 4,500 workers, is running at full capacity 24 hours a day, company president Yeap Swee Chuan told Reuters, a stark contrast to last year's factory slump when the pandemic hit.

 "Last year was not good at all, but this year should be sunshine," he said, targeting sales growth of 20% and much higher profits this year.